bretmullinix/python-for-beginners/readme.md

 1. **Incorporating Error/Exception Handling in your Code**

-   Certain resources stay in memory longer than needed if they are not closed or disposed after they are used.
+   Error handling is vital to keep your application healthy.
+If you do not perform error handling, your application can crash, never recover from exceptions that can be handled (such as intermittent network connections), and lead to resource leaks which can take up your computer resources.

-   If the resources stay around in memory and are not being used, your application can crawl to a halt or in some cases crash the computer.
-An example we will use in this tutorial is working with **MongoDB**, a NoSQL Document database, hosted in a **Docker** container.
+   Our tutorial will explore error handling and closing a resource.
+The examples in this tutorial will be working with **MongoDB**, a NoSQL Document database, hosted in a **Docker** container.
 We will use exception handling to ensure no errors occur when connecting to the database, and we will show how to close your database connection to prevent memory leaks.

    The tutorial is in the [**t7-exception-handling**](./t7-exception-handling) folder.

 :construction: